yantonov/sh/README.md

 marks.sh - tools to quick nativate in filesystem

+wifi-up.sh - connect to hidden network by sid

 uninstall-pkg.sh - uninstall given pkg files (in some case you do not have uninstaller)

 #### nix (common unix)